Last Upated October 13, 2023 (originally published August 2017)

-Moving in Mother Nature is superior to exercising indoors for enhancing mental health.
-As little as five minutes of outdoor exercise can improve self-esteem and mood (Barton and Petty, 2010).
-Further, outdoor exercise can lower tension and anger, and allow for the absorption of vitamin D, which is another important factor for managing depressive symptoms.
+Moving your routine outdoors in natural spaces—which is called green exercise—may provide a boost in mental well-being.
+There is emerging evidence that suggests that green exercise may provide additional health benefits when compared to exercising indoors and/or outdoor built environments.
+As little as five minutes of exercise in green spaces (for example, in view of ample grass and trees) can improve self-esteem and mood.
+Further, outdoor exercise may lower tension and anger, and—if performed with exposure to sunlight—allow for the absorption of vitamin D, which is another important factor for managing depressive symptoms.

 Find a Community

 Exercising with friends is a mental health one-two punch.
 It allows for the positive benefits of exercise and helps us connect with others.
-It also creates opportunities for social support, which is vital to good mental health (Lakey and Orehek, 2011).
+It also creates opportunities for social support, which is vital to good mental health.

-Exercise doesn’t have to be strenuous to produce mental health benefits.
-In fact, moderate-intensity exercise is most beneficial in reducing symptoms of depression (Craft and Perna, 2004).
+Exercise doesn’t have to be long and strenuous to produce mental health benefits.
+In fact, moderate-intensity exercise may be most beneficial in reducing symptoms of depression.
 To ensure you’re exercising at a moderate intensity, use the talk test.
 If you can talk in short sentences, but can’t sing a song, you’re likely at the right intensity.

 Thank Your Body for the Gift of Movement

-An attitude of gratitude is proven to enhance mental well-being, and this extends to your exercise practice as well.
+An attitude of gratitude may improve mental health , and this extends to your exercise practice as well.
 When you finish a bout of physical activity, take a few minutes to reflect on and appreciate your body’s ability to move.
 Thank your body for the workout it carried you through and consider your good fortune in being able to express your humanity through movement.

-If you struggle with symptoms of anxiety or depression, incorporate daily movement into your life, focusing on inclusive environments, outdoor workouts, moderate intensity and functional goals.
-You’ll quickly find that your exercise sessions do as much for your mental and emotional well-being as they do for your physical health.
+If you struggle with symptoms of anxiety or depression, incorporate daily movement into your life, focusing on inclusive environments, outdoor workouts and moderate intensity.
+You may find that your exercise sessions do as much for your mental well-being as they do for your physical health.